rotundasoftware/cartero/README.md

 ## Overview

 The days of organizing directories by the type of files they contain are over.
 The new black is organizing applications into packages that contain HTML, JavaScript, css, and images.
-Cartero is a build system and asset pipeline designed from the ground up for this new paradigm.
+Cartero is a build system and asset pipeline designed from the ground up for this component based paradigm.

-An package is a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
-In addition to the npm spec, Cartero allows style and other assets to be enumerated in `package.json` files using glob notation, along with any transforms they require:
+An package is defined as a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
+In addition to the npm spec, cartero allows style and other assets to be enumerated in `package.json` files using glob notation, along with any transforms they require:

 ```
 {